 But you know what is scarier than malware?

 And this is the case with the xHelper malware that has left 45,000 Android device owners extremely frustrated.
 The xHelper malware can’t be detected and removed by a regular mobile antivirus solution.
 Even uninstalling the app does not help because the malware just keeps on reinstalling by itself.

 And most of all, doing a factory reset is useless because the malware can survive it somehow.
-This persistent malware hides itself from the users, downloads other malicious apps, and display annoying advertisements.
+This persistent malware hides from the users downloading other malicious apps and displaying annoying advertisements.

 What Is xHelper Malware and What Does It Do?

-xHelper is a Trojan.dropper that is distributed via web redirects.
+xHelper is a Trojan. the dropper that is distributed via web redirects.
 When a user visits a particular website set up by the attacker, the traffic is redirected to another site hosting Android apps.
 These unofficial apps outside the Google Play Store hide codes that download the xHelper malware.

 Once the malware is launched, it registers itself as a foreground service, making it difficult to kill, even when memory is low.
 In the case that the malware is stopped, it quickly restarts the service.

 Aside from downloading malicious software, the malware also delivers annoying pop-up ads on the device.
 To find out whether your device is really infected, go to the App info section of your device and see if xHelper is listed there.
 If it is, then you’re in trouble.

 xHelper is so persistent that it is almost impossible to remove.
 According to several user reports, removing the xHelper service does not work because it just comes back again after a few minutes.
 Even when the Install apps from unknown sources option is disabled, the malware keeps turning the setting back on after some time.